Appeals court: Florida law on social media unconstitutional

 “Some of these massive, massive companies in Silicon Valley are exerting a power over our population that really has no precedent in American history,” DeSantis said during a May 2021 bill-signing ceremony.
 “One of their major missions seems to be suppressing ideas.”

-The appeals panel disagreed, with Judge Newsom writing that Facebook, Twitter, TikTok and others are “engaged in constitutionally protected expressive activity when they moderate and curate the content that they disseminate on their platforms.”
+However, the appeals panel ruled that the tech companies’ actions were protected, with Judge Newsom writing that Facebook, Twitter, TikTok and others are “engaged in constitutionally protected expressive activity when they moderate and curate the content that they disseminate on their platforms.”

 There was no immediate response to emails Monday afternoon from DeSantis’ press secretary or communications director on the ruling.
 DeSantis is running for reelection this year and eyeing a potential run for the 2024 GOP presidential nomination.
 He was the first governor to sign a bill like this into law, although similar ones have been proposed in other states.